mveytsman/alchemist.el/doc/basic_usage.md

 ### Important Note:
 * Auto complete and jump to definition only works if your project or newly added file has been compiled.
 * If you moved the project to a different path you will need to compile it again at the current location.
 * If you compile the project inside a Docker container then the project will need to have the same path both inside the container and on the host, or you will need to run emacs inside the container.
+Alternatively, you can use a docker volume for the `_build` directory so that the container and the host don't share compiled artifacts.

 ## IEx